gwolfis/cstv2-aws-workshop/README.md

 # Workshop - Deploy F5 BIG-IP Failover via F5 Cloud Solution Templates v2 in AWS

 _____
 **Disclaimer: This workshop is a community owned initiative intended to educate F5 BIG-IP addicts how to leverage F5 Cloud Solutions Templates.
-This workshop does **NOT** come with F5 support and when deployed in your own environment use it at your own risk.**
+This workshop does **NOT** come with F5 support and when deployed in your own environment, use it at your own risk.**
 _____

 ## Introduction